tinashe3050/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Bhunus Backstory
 description: >-
-  some side hustles pushed me so hard had to make myself a website ,as a stay home dad had to get my self into programing learn as we go  this is the my fist project website besides this on my laptop i have 7 programes i installed tho get pocket change for using wifi ,now these are apps that you can use to sell internet bandwith
+  some side hustles pushed me so hard had to push myself to get my self in tech ,as a stay home dad had to get my self into programing learn as we go  this is the my fist project website besides this on my laptop i have 7 programes i installed tho get pocket change for using wifi ,now these are apps that you can use to sell internet bandwith
 featuredImage:
   type: ImageBlock
   url: /images/image_fx (2).jpg